Zaheer-zk/projects-codedamn/watch-new-movie/step2/Instructions.md

 <main id="main"></main>
 ```

-2.This main section will display the movie detail.
+2. This `main` section will display the movie detail.
 So for that there will be many movie so here will be display the movie detail card with using `flex-box`.

 ```css
 #main {